-- Where the DFG assistance either as a result of the extent of the works that is recommended by the original Occupational Therapists referral or unforeseen works exceeds the maximum amount of grant funding, which is currently £30,000 the Council can, at its discretion, provide an additional maximum amount of up to £10,000 as a discretionary top up. - Contributions from an assessed means test.
+- Where the DFG assistance either as a result of the extent of the works that is recommended by the original Occupational Therapists referral or unforeseen works exceeds the maximum amount of grant funding, which is currently £30,000 the Council can, at its discretion, provide an additional maximum amount of up to £20,000 as a discretionary top up. - Contributions from an assessed means test.
 The Council is aware that in some cases there may be difficulty for the applicant paying the assessed contribution.
-In such cases applicants will be able to complete a financial statement detailing their income and outgoings, and at the discretion of the Housing Health and Engineering Services Manager the contribution may be reduced or rescinded if appropriate.
-Assistance will be awarded on a case by case basis, and is aimed at stopping applicants facing hardship in order to receive appropriate adaptations to their home. - For urgent property repairs that are not included within the scope of the adaptation that will impact directly upon the adaptation works.
-In such cases applicants will be able to complete a financial statement detailing household income and outgoings, and at the discretion of the Housing Health and Engineering Services Manager, assistance may be awarded on a case by case basis.
-This is aimed at preventing avoidable damage to adaptation works. - In cases where the disabled person's home is not considered adaptable then at the discretion of the Housing Health and Engineering Manager a relocation grant of up to £3,000 will be paid to assist with the expenses incurred in moving to a more suitable home.
+In such cases applicants will be able to complete a financial statement detailing their income and outgoings, and at the discretion of the Head of Housing and Environmental Health the contribution may be reduced or rescinded if appropriate.
+Assistance will be awarded on a case by case basis, and is aimed at stopping applicants facing hardship in order to receive appropriate adaptations to their home.

+- For urgent property repairs that are not included within the scope of the adaptation that will impact directly upon the adaptation works.
+In such cases applicants will be able to complete a financial statement detailing household income and outgoings, and at the discretion of the Head of Housing & Environmental Health, assistance may be awarded on a case-by-case basis.
+This is aimed at preventing avoidable damage to adaptation works. - In cases where the disabled person's home is not considered adaptable then at the discretion of the Head of Housing and Environmental Health a relocation grant of up to £3,000 will be paid to assist with the expenses incurred in moving to a more suitable home.
 This is in addition to any adaptations required.